Microsoft Password Reset: A Simple Step-by-Step Guide

 Microsoft needs to verify your identity by sending you a security code.
 Here, you’ll have an option to either get it sent to an alternative email address or your phone number.
 The option you get will depend on what contact details you’ve previously provided.
 In this case, we chose an email.

-If you don’t have access to either and can’t get a security code, please move to How to recover your account if you can’t get a security code.
+If you don’t have access to either your alternative email or phone number, and can’t get a security code, please follow the instructions in a section below, which details how you can reset your password if you can’t verify your identity.

 You should now be able to reset your password.
-Create a new one and enter it twice.
+Create a new one and enter it twice to confirm the changes.

 A new page will open.
 Enter a new email address that isn’t the one connected to your Microsoft account.
 Then complete the CAPTCHA below.